go-rod/go-rod.github.io/error-handling.md

 handleError(err)
 ```

-We use the `rod.Try` function to catch the error from the prefixed methods.
+We use `rod.Try` to catch the error from the `Must` prefixed methods `MustElement` and `MustHTML`.

-The style below is the standard way to handle errors.
+The style below is the Go's standard way to handle errors.
 Usually, it's more consistent and precise:

 ```go
 page := rod.New().MustConnect().MustPage("https://example.com")